SOC 2

 Data Classification Policies: You need clear rules about what data is sensitive and how to handle it.

-Encryption (at Rest and in Transit) You must scramble sensitive data so only the right people can read it, both when stored and when moving between systems.
+Encryption (at Rest and in Transit) You must scramble sensitive data so only the right people can read it, both when it is stored and when it is moving between systems.

 Secure Data Disposal.
-You need safe ways to delete data when you don't need it anymore.
+You need safe ways to delete data when you no longer need it.

-Enforce Access Controls: You must have strong rules about who can see confidential data.
+Enforce Access Controls: You must have strict rules about who can see confidential data.

 This criterion matters most for companies handling regulated data, including GDPR and HIPAA-protected personal data.